-The HIV/AIDS Bureau (HAB) requires all ADAPs (with the exception of the American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands) report client-level data using the ADAP Data Report (ADR).
+HAB requires all ADAPs (with the exception of American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands) report client-level data using the ADAP Data Report (ADR).
 The ADR was developed and implemented in 2013.
 The ADR enables HAB to evaluate the impact of the ADAP program on a national level and allows HAB to characterize the individuals using the program, describe the ADAP-funded services being used, and delineate the costs associated with these services.
-The ADAP client-level data submitted is used to:
+The ADAP client-level data submitted are used to:

-- monitor the clinical outcomes of clients receiving medication assistance through ADAP; - monitor the use of ADAP funds in addressing the HIV/AIDS epidemic in the United States; - monitor the support provided by ADAP to the most vulnerable communities, especially minorities; - address the data needs of Congress and the Department of Health and Human Services (HHS) concerning the HIV/AIDS epidemic and the RWHAP; and - monitor progress toward the national goals to end the HIV epidemic. - disseminate data on client sociodemographics and service utilization via the publicly available ADAP Report.
+- Monitor the clinical outcomes of clients receiving medication assistance through ADAP, - Monitor the use of ADAP funds in addressing the HIV epidemic in the United States, - Monitor the support provided by ADAP to the most vulnerable communities, especially minorities, - Address the data needs of Congress and the Department of HHS concerning the HIV epidemic and the RWHAP, - Monitor progress toward the national goals to end the HIV epidemic, and - Disseminate data on client sociodemographics and service utilization via the publicly available ADAP Report.

-Note: HRSA HAB uses an encrypted Unique Client Identifier (eUCI) to ensure client confidentiality and limits data collection to only that information reasonably necessary to accomplish the ADR's purposes.
+HRSA HAB uses an encrypted Unique Client Identifier (eUCI) to ensure client confidentiality and limits data collection to only that information reasonably necessary to accomplish the ADR's purposes.